1hAck-0/zeroimport/README.md

 # ZeroImport for Windows Kernel Drivers
 ZeroImport is a super-lightweight and easy to use C++ library for Windows Kernel Drivers.
-It allows you to hide any function or variable import in your kernel driver by importing them at runtime.
+It allows you to hide any import in your kernel driver by importing at runtime.

 ## Use Example
 First **initialize ZeroImport** at the very beginning of your driver (DriverEntry)